cosmos/gravity-bridge/module/x/gravity/spec/05_end_block.md

 - For each of these valsets:
   - Get the current set of bonded validators with `StakingKeeper.GetBondedValidatorsByPower`.
 For each validator:
     - Check that the validator started validating before the valset was created.
-    - Check if the validator has signed this valset with a `MsgConfirmBatch`.
+    - Check if the validator has signed this valset with a `MsgBatchTxSignature`.
 If not, slash the validator by `SlashFractionValset` and jail them.

 #### Slashing recently unbonded validators:

 - Get a list of all validators who are currently unbonding.
 For each of these:
   - Check that the validator started validating before the valset was created.
   - Check that the valset was created before the `UnbondSlashingValsetsWindow` for that validator ended. (validators `UnbondingHeight` + `UnbondSlashingValsetsWindow`)
-  - Check if the validator has signed this valset with a `MsgConfirmBatch`.
+  - Check if the validator has signed this valset with a `MsgBatchTxSignature`.
 If not, slash the validator by `SlashFractionValset` and jail them.

 ### Batch Slashing